 Is it possible to join Arts Collaboratory as a participating organization?

-As Arts Collaboratory is undergoing a process of re-organization it is presently not open for new participating organizations or associate participants please check back in 2016.
+As Arts Collaboratory is undergoing a process of re-organization it is presently not open for new participating organizations or associate participants please check back.

 How can I follow the activities of Arts Collaboratory?